micycle8778/host/README.md

-will send the file back. if the path is a directory, host searches for a `index.html` in that directory. if host does not find `index.html`, host will send back a view of all the file and folders in the directory (otherwise known as `directory.html`). if the path points to nothing (in other words, a 404), host will send back a directory view of the parent directory (so IP:PORT/path/to/nothing/404 will return the directory view of path/to/nothing).
+will send the file back. if the path is a directory, host searches for a `index.html` in that directory. if host does not find `index.html`, host will send back a view of all the file and folders in the directory (otherwise known as `directory.html`). if the `ls` query is sent (so host sees IP:PORT/path/to/foo/bar/?ls), host will automatically send the directory view without checking if the directory has a `index.html` if the path points to nothing (in other words, a 404), host will send back a directory view of the parent directory (so `IP:PORT/path/to/nothing/404` will return the directory view of `path/to/nothing`).

 these modes are selected based on the settings host is launched with. if there is a stdin option (`host -i ...`, `host --stdin ...`), host will start in stdin